hannesknutsson/HungryBoii/README.md

 ### Prerequisites

 The software that is required to develop and deploy the project will be specified below.
 This will be split into two sections, one for development and one for deployment.

-Depending on your environment and whether you will make use of optical character recognition you **may require** the Tesseract package for the project to use.
-I recommend waiting with installing this package until you are certain you need it.
-This applies to both development and deployment environments.
-For installation instructions see [the Tesseract project](https://github.com/tesseract-ocr/tesseract/wiki).

 #### Development